 My condition was detected at the end of 2012.
 I started to lose sensibility in my toes and progressively it went all the way up to my hips.
 They made me a bunch of studies and then they gave me the diagnosis.

-Which are the impacts of MS on your everyday life?
+What are the impacts of MS on your everyday life?

 I still work, this is why after a day of work I only want to rest.
 I have less motivation to go out with family or friends, but once I go out I don’t have problems in staying there.